Shri24/customers-data-analysis/README.md

-# Data Immersion & Wrangling Project
+# From Wrangling to Visualization: A Comprehensive IMDb Data Analysis Framework

 ## 📌 Project Overview
-This project focuses on Data Immersion and Data Wrangling using an IMDb movie dataset.
+This project focuses on Data Wrangling using an IMDb movie dataset.
 The objective is to assess data quality, clean inconsistencies, and transform the dataset for further analysis.